Fees & Funding > What Does the 12-Week Property Disregard Mean? What Happens To My Home?

 Whether or not the local authority will contribute towards your care home fees depends on the total value of your savings and assets.
 If this value exceeds the upper limit, you’ll typically have to pay the full cost of care.

 However, if your savings and assets fall below the lower threshold, your local authority may fully cover the cost of care.
-If your savings and assets fall somewhere in between these two thresholds then you’ll likely qualify for partial funding.
+If your savings and assets fall somewhere in between these two thresholds then you’ll qualify for partial funding.
+Again, if they’re below the lower threshold, you won’t need a 12-week property disregard as your local authority will already be paying for your care.

 England